Space-Engineers-Modding/modding-reference/_doc/tutorials/tools/3d-modelling/seut/create-material/setup-material.md

     </div><div class="content">
     {: .callout-title}
 #### Note
-    Materials with the technique `GLASS` can have additional parameters defined in the `TransparentMaterials.sbc`.
+    Materials with the technique `GLASS` can have more parameters defined in the `TransparentMaterials.sbc`.
 SEUT does currently not support output for it though.
     </div></div>

-4. If you have created a material (or several materials) you wish to use across multiple `BLEND`-files, consider setting up a `MatLib` for it.
-Doing so will make handling the material a lot easier.
+4. If you have created a material (or several materials) you wish to **use across multiple** `BLEND`-files, consider setting up a `MatLib` for it.
+Doing so will make handling the material **a lot easier**.
 Find out how to do that in the [*&nbsp;*{: .fa .fa-map}Create MatLib Tutorial](/modding-reference/tutorials/tools/3d-modelling/seut/create-matlib).
 <br><br/>